Joseph Smith Hypocephalus

-A woodcut image of the hypocephalus was initially published on March 15, 1842, in Volume III, No. 10 of the Latter Day Saint newspaper Times and Seasons, two years before the death of Joseph Smith, who was the editor of the Times and Seasons.
+A woodcut image of the hypocephalus was initially published in 1842 in the Latter Day Saint newspaper Times and Seasons, two years before the death of Joseph Smith.
 This image is included as one of several appendices to the Book of Abraham, where it is called Facsimile No. 2.
-The Book of Abraham has been considered scripture by members of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 1880.
-The location of the original document is unknown.
+The Book of Abraham has been considered canonical scripture as part of the Pearl of Great Price by members of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 1880.
+The condition and location of the original document are unknown.